nitric-oxide/recent_paths_command_linux/README.txt

 $rec $mode ...

 IMPORTANT:
-if $mode doesnt fitts to some function -> $mode is processing as id "candidate" to open the path (it can be incorrect) so $mode is used like: $rec desktop -> then opens your path with key "desktop"
+if $mode doesnt fitts to some command function -> $mode is processing as path id "candidate" to open the corresponding path (it can be incorrect) so $mode is used like: $rec desktop -> then opens your path with key "desktop"

 arguments with [] are optional